bp4mc2/fbm-in-rdf/Comparing FBM and RDF datamodels.md

 There are special Fact Types that state the existence of an object of an implied certain Object Type, so called `existence postulating fact expressions`.
 They state the existence of an identifiable thing. e.g. 'there is a person called John'.
 Notice that 'John is married to Ann' implies 'there is a person called John'.

+### Summary
+RDF
+- uses IRI
+- uses triples : IRI IRI ( IRI | literal)
+- not human readable but computer readable
+- intended for the web
+- is used for automatic reasoning en

+FBM
+- uses fact en object types
+- uses human readable expressions for declarative sentences
+- is used for

 ----
 Because an abstract syntax describes a graph the mapping of FCO-IM cannot be that complex.
 A first guess.